LimePoint/opschain/docs/reference/project_git_repositories.md

 kubectl -n opschain-trial get ConfigMap opschain-ssh-known-hosts -o jsonpath='{.data.known_hosts}'
 ```

-The Git remote is tested during the `set-git-remote` request, and if your SSH endpoint is not trusted by the bundled `known_hosts` list then the remote will not be added.
+The Git remote is tested during the `add-git-remote` request, and if your SSH endpoint is not trusted by the bundled `known_hosts` list then the remote will not be added.

 ### Customising the SSH `known_hosts` file